(1867-1959)

 The historian Robert Twombly wrote of Wright, “His surge of creativity after two decades of frustration was one of the most dramatic resuscitations in American art history, made more impressive by the fact that Wright was seventy years old in 1937.”
 Wright lives on through the beautiful buildings he designed, as well as through the powerful and enduring idea that guided all of his work — that buildings should serve to honor and enhance the natural beauty surrounding them.
 “I would like to have a free architecture,” Wright wrote.
 “Architecture that belonged where you see it standing — and is a grace to the landscape instead of a disgrace.”

-READ More: Richard Rodgers
+READ More: George Michael

 The famed architect continued to make news even after his passing.
 In 1992, Wisconsin finally approved funding for Wright’s planned structure on the shore of Lake Monona in Madison, and the Monona Terrace Community and Convention Center was completed in 1997, nearly 60 years after Wright delivered his designs.